Engin-Boot/pong-stage-chan-24/Stage0/Ball-Movement.md

 ## Feature

-*BallMovement* module is used to initiate and change ball movement
+*Ball-Movement* module is used to initiate and change ball movement

 ## Acceptance Criteria